aeternity/protocol/channels/OFF-CHAIN.md

 ### Updates list

-Progress off-chain is achieved by one participant proposing a set of updates to be applied on top of the last state as well with the next state that is produced.
+Progress off-chain is achieved by one participant proposing a set of updates to be applied on top of the last state as well as the next state that is produced.
 A single off-chain update's serialization has the following structure: